ovh/docs/pages/web/web-paas/languages-python/guide.en-gb.md

 ### Run your own server

 You can define any server to handle requests.
-Once you have it configured, add the following configuration to get it running on {{< vendor/name >}}:
+Once you have it configured, add the following configuration to get it running on  Web PaaS:

 1\.
 Specify one of the [supported versions](#supported-versions):